fp-santos/fp-santos.github.io/_pages/positions.md

 nav_order: 5
 ---

-## PhD positions: Responsible Link-Recommendations in Dynamic Environments
+## PhD position(s): Responsible Link-Recommendations in Dynamic Environments
 --

 Have you always wanted to develop computational models to understand human social dynamics?
 Are you passionate about designing recommendation algorithms that are fair and positively impact society?
 Do you enjoy working in an international and interdisciplinary research setting, at the interface of computer science, recommendation systems, computational social science, and behavioral sciences?
 If so, we have the right position for you!
-We are looking for ambitious doctoral students to join the ERC project RE-LINK (Responsible Link-Recommendations in Dynamic Environments).
+We are looking for ambitious doctoral students to join the ERC project RE-LINK (Responsible Link-Recommendations in Dynamic Environments), at the University of Amsterdam.

 With project RE-LINK, we aim at developing new computational models to evaluate 1) the long-term societal impacts of link-recommendation algorithms in online social networks and 2) design a new paradigm of link-recommenders that incentivize cooperation, fairness, collective action, and misinformation control.